Topics in the Grothendieck conjecture for hyperbolic polycurves of dimension 2: Examples of hyperbolic polycurves

 \begin{exam} We give another example of non-isomorphic hyperbolic polycurves over a mixed characteristic local field $K$ with residual field of characteristic $p$ and of order $q$, whose geometrically pro-$p$ \'etale fundamental groups are isomorphic over $G_{K}$.
-This gives another counterexample to the $p$-adic Grothendieck Conjecture for hyperbolic polycurve.
+This gives another counterexample to the Isom version of the pro-$p$ Grothendieck conjecture for hyperbolic polycurves.